White-label and private labels models both mean you’re selling a product made by someone else, just under your own brand.

 Many newcomers start to get confused about the possibilities of these two models when it comes to real-life business.
 Using the example of a demand-side platform, let's understand once and for all what the difference is between white-label and private labels.

-• White-label DSP.
+White-label DSP.
 It's simple: you pay money for the deployment of the platform, and then you start using it under your own brand and bring other advertisers and agencies to use it.
-The time to start working is counted in weeks.
+The time to start working and connect it to other adtech tools, such as SSPs or ad exchanges, is counted in weeks.

 As you can see, sometimes white labeling vs private labeling in software development is a choice without a choice.
 Because a ready-made white-label solution costs thousands for a monthly subscription.
 While private labels will cost millions per year.